kstenerud/concise-encoding/cte-specification.md

  * `-inf`: Negative Infinity
  * `nan`: Not a Number (non-signaling)

-Note: There is no `nand` or `infd`.
-Use `nan` and `inf`.
+Although ieee754 allows many different NaN values (signaling or non-signaling + payload), all NaN values for the purpose of this spec are considered equal and non-signaling, and must be treated as equivalent when used as map keys (meaning you cannot have multiple NAN keys in a map).

-A decoder is free to present these as binary or decimal floating point values.
-The end user may convert them as desired.
+A decoder is free to decode infinity and NaN as binary or decimal floating point values.

 ### Time